snowdriftcoop/snowdrift/TEXTEDITORS.md

 when you want to use ghc-mod, or avoid `yesod devel` entirely and run the site instead via `stack exec Snowdrift Development`.*

-Other general vim plugins we suggest for consideration include many which are inobtrusive and take zero or near-zero learning to use (roughly in order by most strongly recommended):
+We suggest several other general vim plugins for consideration (probably best to add these one at a time and understand what each does and see if you like the idea rather than add mindlessly).
+Ordered roughly by most strongly recommended:
 [vim-sensible](https://github.com/tpope/vim-sensible),
 [vim-repeat](https://github.com/tpope/vim-repeat),
 [vim-supertab](https://github.com/ervandew/supertab),